Table of Contents

 While “fish that spend most of their time at the bottom of the tank” is the short answer, there are a few other characteristics that will likely stand out more.

 Type of mouth and their position

-The first is to help them stick to whatever area they are camping on.
-This could be a rock, a log, or a glass in your tank.
+The first is to assist them in remaining in the area where they are camped.
+In your tank, this could be a rock, a log, or a glass.

-A flat belly makes it easier for bottom dwellers to stay close to the substrate so that they do not miss anything and can make a quick grab on food that falls on the bottom.
+Bottom-dwellers who have flat bellies find it easier to stay close to the substrate so they won’t miss anything and can quickly grab food that falls on the ground.

-Barbels also hoses taste receptors which are able to distinguish between enzymes in water and also to know if it is food or a possible source of danger.
+Barbels also hoses taste receptors that distinguish between enzymes in water and also to know if it is food or a possible source of danger.

 They come in many shapes and colors.
 And each species has its own behaviors.

 The bottom layer of the tank can be made colorful and pleasing not only by pebbles, plants, and crustaceans.